oppia/oppia-web-developer-docs/Rich-Text-Editor-(RTE)-Overview.md

 # Rich Text Components
 Oppia explorations can have Rich Text Components, which are custom widgets creators can insert into their content.
 Each component is an Angular directive, of the form `<oppia-noninteractive-*></oppia-noninteractive-*>`, with different attributes depending on the component.
 Examples include the Math (for inserting Latex) component, the Image component, and the Video component.
 This section describes how the components are defined in case you want to add your own component, or need to modify an existing one.

 The code for defining the Rich Text Components are housed in [`oppia/extensions/rich_text_components`](https://github.com/oppia/oppia/tree/develop/extensions/rich_text_components).
-In this folder each component has its own folder, with the following files:
+In this folder each component has its own folder, with the following files and subfolders:
-* `<component>.html` defines the template for rendering the component
-* `<component>.png` is an icon representing the component, used in the RTE toolbar button
-* `<component>.js` defines the Angular directive for that component.
+* `/directives` contains files (JS, HTML) for directives used by the component one Angular directive is master directive for that component.
 In the directive controller, the component attributes are processed and saved onto the scope to be used by the template.
 In some cases this is as simple as using `oppiaHtmlEscaper.escapedJsonToObj` to parse each attribute into an object, but a more complicated example is in [`Video.js`](https://github.com/oppia/oppia/blob/develop/extensions/rich_text_components/Video/Video.js).
+* `<component>.png` is an icon representing the component, used in the RTE toolbar button
+* `<component>Preview.png` is an image representing the component, used in the RTE text area (optional)

+The properties of components are specified in `/assets/rich_text_components_specs.js` each component is described by this properties:
+* `backend_id`: The id used in backend.
+* `category`: The category the rich-text component falls under in the repository.
+* `description`: A description of the rich-text component.
+* `frontend_id`: The HTML tag name for the component.
+* `tooltip`: The tooltip for the icon in the rich-text editor.
+* `icon_data_url`: URL of the component icon.
+* `preview_url_template`: URL of the component representation (can contain properties, see [preview_url_template of Video component](https://github.com/oppia/oppia/blob/develop/assets/rich_text_components_specs.js#L189)).
+* `is_complex`: Whether the component is large enough to discourage its use when the rich-text editor is intended to be lightweight.
+* `requires_fs`: Whether the component requires the filesystem in some way that prevents it from being used by unauthorized users.
+* `is_block_element`: Whether the component should be displayed as a block element.
-* `<component.py>` defines a Python class for the component inheriting from `BaseRichTextComponent`.
-Here we define certain basic standard properties of the component such as `name`, `description`, and `tooltip`.
-Each component also has a list of dictionaries called `_customization_arg_specs`, where each dictionary defines a customizable option of that component.
+* `customization_arg_specs`: Each dictionary defines a customizable option of that component.
 For example, the `Math` component has the sole customizable option `raw_latex` for the latex to be rendered.
 Each dictionary in the list has the form:
     * `name`: the name of the option
     * `description`: a string describing the option, which will be displayed when the component is being edited/inserted
     * `schema`: a [schema](https://github.com/oppia/oppia/wiki/Schema-Based-Forms) specifies type, and optionally other things such as validators for the data